GEIGEIGEIST/TOTEM/docs/buildguide.md

 ## BREAK OFF HALVES

 The PCB comes in one piece.
-Which you need to break into two halves.
+You need to break it into two halves.

 ![TOTEM PCB](/docs/images/buildguide/pcb_top.jpg)

-After breaking them apart, you're left with some sprue marks, which you can remove with a file if you like to, but you don't need to.
+After breaking them apart, you're left with some sprue marks, which you can remove with a file if you like, but you don't need to.

 > **Warning**
-> You should wear a mask while doing this, since the FR4 dust is considered to be toxic.
+> You should wear a mask while doing this since the FR4 dust is considered to be toxic.

 ![PCB sprue marks](/docs/images/buildguide/side_01.jpg)